-Kingswode Hoe School will be joining the SEAX Trust on the 1st September 2017.
+Kingswode Hoe School joined the SEAX Trust on the 1st September 2017.
 Kingswode Hoe is a community day special school catering for boys and girls between the ages of 5 to 16 years who have moderate learning difficulties.READ MORE

 Langham Oaks Outreach Provision has been established to provide support for schools, teachers, SENCOs and teaching assistants in all educational settings to help pupils with SEND to achieve their full potential.READ MORE

 Langham Oaks School is situated in established grounds in the village of Langham, just north of Colchester.
 It is a Social Emotional & Mental Health Academy for boys between the ages of 10-16, offering residential facilities.READ MORE